Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 App Checkout:
 <hr>
 <br>
-As I had not implemented a free delivery threshold, the postage charges generated were quite excessive. e.g. €14.
-I changed this by creating a free delivery threshold of €50
+As I had not implemented a free delivery threshold, the postage charges generated for orders were quite excessive. e.g. €14.
+I changed this by creating a free delivery threshold of €50 in settings.py
 <br>
 <img src="supporting_docs/design/delivery-cost.png">
 <br>